anelgt/BIMM143/README.md

-# BIMM143
-Bioinformatics lab class

-Add changes from local computer.

-Add changes from remote.

 # Classwork

 This page directs you to BIMM 143 - Bioinformatics Lab at UC San Diego for Spring 2023.
-The main class website hompage is [here](https://marcos-diazg.github.io/BIMM143_SP23/)
+The main class website hompage is [here](https://marcos-diazg.github.io/BIMM143_SP23/).

 ## Content